How Much Is Health Insurance?

 Average Monthly Premiums per State

 While $612 was the national average, it’s important to consider how monthly premiums change from state to state.
-While 39 states use the federal Healthcare Marketplace, 12 states run their own marketplaces, and data is not always reported for every state.
+While 36 states use the federal Healthcare Marketplace, 15 states and the District of Columbia run their own marketplaces, and data is not always reported for every state.

 |Location||Average Premium||Average Premium After APTC|